Logo Icon of River’s Bend Family Dental

 Every person’s situation and specific insurance plan is unique and different.
 And with most denture procedures, what and how much the procedure will be covered is ultimately determined by your specific policy and plan.
 Most health insurers will cover portions of the denture procedure.
 If you or your family do not currently have dental insurance coverage or have questions about payment options, always feel free to contact our knowledgeable staff.
 They are always happy to discuss possible options with you.

-If you have any questions about the dental flipper, please always feel free and welcome to contact us and our staff will be more than happy to provide answers.
+If you have any questions about the dental flipper, please always feel free and welcome to contact us.
+Our staff will be more than happy to provide answers.